COVID-19: 300 millions to be vaccinated on priority by July 2021

 But "the general public, as I mentioned, will probably have to pay around Rs 500-600," Poonawalla, he said.

-"As soon as the UK authorities , the MHRA (Medicines and Healthcare products Regulatory Agency) and the European EMEA (European Medicines Agency) approves it for emergency use, we will apply to the Drug Controller (DCGI) in India and, hopefully, very soon, we can also get an emergency use authorisation," Poonawalla also said.
+"As soon as the UK authorities , the MHRA (Medicines and Healthcare products Regulatory Agency) and the European EMEA (European Medicines Agency) approve it for emergency use, we will apply to the Drug Controller (DCGI) in India and, hopefully, very soon, we can also get an emergency use authorisation," Poonawalla also said.

 COVID-19 vaccine: Oxford, Pfizer or Moderna, which is better